rwcuminale/English-4/01-CourseLogistics/E4-CourseGoals.md

 # Course Goals

 ## English 4

-Most importantly, above all else, my aim is for students to leave this course with three things:
+Most importantly, above all else, my aim is for students to leave this course with five things:

-* How to be a successful English student after high school;
+* An understanding of the enduring value of literature, and a desire to pursue it later in life;
+* Confidence in using writing and speaking to present yourself to a high-stakes audience;
+* Enriching reading and writing experiences during your final year of high school;
-* A habit of reading critically and making connections so you are not easily fooled;
+* The habit of reading and listening critically so you are not easily fooled;
-* An appreciation for the importance of a lifetime study of literature.
+* An awareness of and participation in your local, national, and global communities through meaningful reading and writing.

 A more detailed list of academic goals for English 4 follows.

 ---

 ### Literature

 * Read a literary text (poem, narrative, or drama) closely and be able to write thoughtfully about its meaning and technique
 * Understand what a poem is and what they aim to do
 * Know the five elements of a narrative and how to use them to analyze one